pdxdave/Django-Python-Notes/README.md

 #### This is a little extra.
 It is not absolutely necessary to your project

 This how to manipulate the data from within the shell.
-Also, since our DB uses time, we need to install

 ```
 python manage.py shell